-What is lymphoma?
+What is Lymphoma?

 Lymphoma is a blood cancer and the most common cancer in teenagers and young people!
 Around 1 in 5 young people diagnosed with cancer have lymphoma and every year in the UK, around 500 young people aged 15 to 24 develop lymphoma.

 Like any cancer, lymphoma can affect the function of the tissue involved.
 For example, if it affects your lungs, you might have a cough or shortness of breath and if lymphoma is growing in your abdomen you may experience abdominal pain, diarrhoea or constipation.

 There are many different types of lymphoma which can behave differently and need different treatment.